 What to serve with Mexican Lasagna?

-Do you love vegan Mexican veg dishes?
-Me too!
-Vegetarian Mexican food is a go-to favorite!
+If you love vegan Mexican recipes, well, me too!
+Vegetarian Mexican food is a go-to favorite at our house!
 Here are some favorites you should check out to serve with Mexican Lasagna :

-I like nachos with all the fixings and this Vegan Baked Nachos recipe has it all.
+- I like nachos with all the fixings and this Vegan Nachos recipe has it all.
 Wow!
 It’s a go-to vegan comfort food favorite!

-You may also want to take a look at 50 Best Vegan Cinco De Mayo recipes, including recipes from me and some of my favorite food blogging friends!
+- Also, be sure to check out these 50 Best Vegan Cinco De Mayo recipes, including recipes from me and some of my favorite food blogging friends!

 I hope you love this recipe as we do!
 Have you tried it?
 Be sure and leave a comment and a rating of this recipe below and then take a quick photo and share it with me using #namelymarly on Instagram.
 I love seeing your creations!